We get a lot of emails with a lot of questions. Some pop up over and over. So here are some answers that you want to know the answer to!

 Will we be able to bring drinks/cooler into the stadium?

 Yes.
 They are available in multiple colors and sizes.
 First come, first serve.
 We expect to sell out so get yours early to make sure you get the color and size you want!

 They will cost $15.
-Athletes who were entered by last Sunday night have their names printed on the back in small font.
+Team names that were entered by Sunday will be listed on the back.

 Sizes: Youth Medium, Youth Large, Youth X-Large, Adult Small, Adult Medium, Adult Large, Adult X-Large.